growdigital/forestgarden.wales/content/blog/course-livestream-02-plan.md

 ---
 title: Pt.2 Plan a Backyard Forest
 date: 2020-06-17T11:21:03+01:00
-description: Pt.2 of my online course preview has been livestreamed and is now available on my YouTube channel
+description: Part 2 of my online course preview has been livestreamed and is now available on my YouTube channel
 tags:
 - ForestGarden
 - Livestream